Anthony Wayne was an American soldier, officer, statesman, and Founding Father of English descent.

 Anthony Wayne successfully resolved the mutiny by dismissing about half the line.

-Anthony Wayne led a small scouting force of 500 at the 1781 Battle of Green Spring to determine the location of Cornwallis, and they fell into the trap; only a bold bayonet charge against the numerically overwhelming British enabled his forces to retreat.
+Anthony Wayne led a small scouting force of 500 in 1781 at the Battle of Green Spring to determine the location of Cornwallis, and they fell into the trap; only a bold bayonet charge against the numerically overwhelming British enabled his forces to retreat.

-Anthony Wayne then negotiated peace treaties with both the Creeks and the Cherokees during a bout with malaria, for which Georgia purchased a rice plantation for 4,000 guineas and rewarded it to him.
+Anthony Wayne eventually negotiated peace treaties with both the Creeks and the Cherokees during a bout with malaria, for which Georgia purchased a rice plantation for 4,000 guineas and rewarded it to him.

 Anthony Wayne would suffer from complications related to malaria for the remainder of his life.

-In 1783, Anthony Wayne returned to Pennsylvania and was celebrated as a hero, deciding to enter politics with other conservative friends at the time.
+In 1783, Anthony Wayne returned to Pennsylvania and was celebrated as a war hero, deciding to enter politics with other friends at the time.

-Anthony Wayne would go on to support Republicanism because Wayne ultimately believed that the United States should have a strong centrally-controlled government, stronger banks, manufacturing, and a standing army and navy.
+Anthony Wayne went on to support Republicanism because Wayne ultimately believed that the United States should have a strong centrally-controlled government, stronger banks, manufacturing, and a standing army and navy.

-Anthony Wayne was elected to serve in the Pennsylvania General Assembly for two years, becoming even more conservative and defending Tories from persecution.
+Anthony Wayne was elected to serve in the Pennsylvania General Assembly for two years.

 Anthony Wayne had a personal slave named "Caesar" that he named after his favorite historical figure, Julius Caesar.